Suggestion: Watch the 10 minutes video tutorial before reading this article

 - Sales VAT: $2,000

 - Total: $2,000 – $1,000 = $1,000

-Thus, I would need to pay $1,000 of VAT.
+Thus, I would need to pay a VAT of $1,000.
 If I’d spent more on VAT than I added on top of my sales, I would instead get money back from the state.

 However, when importing goods from China, you can’t pay the VAT directly to the supplier.
 Simply because Chinese businesses belong to a different tax system, and are not VAT registered in the EU.

 When importing products, the same principle applies.
-If you pay more VAT on your imports than you add on your sales, you’ll get a refund.
+If you pay more VAT on your imports than you add on your sale price, you’ll get a refund.